Getting Your First Texas Driver's License

 Before taking the ITTD program, must complete the online driver's education course in addition to the behind-the-wheel training.

-Please note: the 44 hours of behind-the-wheel training are built into the PTDE course with the Parent/Legal Guardian acting as the driving instructor; whereas the Texas Online Drivers Ed course allows the student to add-on the behind-the-wheel training course or complete the training with an instructor.
+Please note: The 44 hours of behind-the-wheel training are built into the PTDE course with the parent/legal guardian acting as the driving instructor, while the Texas Online Drivers Ed course allows the student to meet the state's behind-the-wheel requirement by adding on our Behind-the-Wheel training course OR by completing the training with an instructor at a traditional driving school.

 Apply for a Texas Driver's License